N1KHIL-CHOUDHARY/N1KHIL-CHOUDHARY/README.md

-# 💫 About Me

 Hey 👋 I’m **Nikhil**, a **backend-leaning full-stack developer** focused on building **scalable systems, clean APIs, and production-ready architectures**.

-I enjoy designing backend logic that *actually survives real users* — things like proper data modeling, role-based access, state consistency, and performance-aware APIs.
+I am into designing backend logic that *actually survives real users* — things like proper data modeling, role-based access, state consistency, and performance-aware APIs.
 Frontend is how users see it; **backend is where I obsess**.